27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

-Whether you want to scuba dive, hike to waterfalls, explore ancient Maya ruins, helicopter over the Blue Hole, or lounge on the beach and sip cocktails, Belize is the ideal tropical vacation destination.
+Considering a tropical vacation to Belize?
+Whether you want to scuba dive, hike to waterfalls, explore ancient Maya ruins, helicopter over the Blue Hole, or lounge on the beach and sip cocktails, there are endless amazing things to do in Belize!

 As one of the most underrated, naturally beautiful countries in the world, Belize has no shortage of dense jungles, sandy beaches, crystal-clear waters, lively coral reefs, and exotic wildlife.

-Here’s your ultimate Belize travel bucket list, complete with 27 epic things to do in Belize!
+Ready for the ultimate tropical adventure?
+Here’s your Belize travel bucket list, complete with 27 epic things to do in Belize!
+Add each one to your Belize itinerary and you won’t regret it.

-Best Cultural Activities
+Best Cultural Activities in Belize

 1. Explore Ancient Mayan Ruins